telekom/oscake-documentation/docs/configuration.md

 An example of the `oscake.conf` may be found [here](./examples/oscake.conf).

 1. `scopePatterns` are responsible for retrieving the scope of the license information of a file (default, directory, reuse, file)
-2. `curations` - if enabled, the `directory` defines the folder where to find the curations for packages and the `fileStore` contains the folder name for the assigned license texts
-3. `sourceCodesDir` is the path to the directory where the source codes are downloaded and kept, in order to extract original license infos
+2. `sourceCodesDir` is the path to the directory where the source codes are downloaded and kept, in order to extract original license infos
-4. `ortScanResultsDir` denotes the folder where the original ORT scan results are stored
+3. `ortScanResultsDir` denotes the folder where the original ORT scan results are stored
-5. `scanResultsCache` defines the usage of the OSCake scan-results-cache.
+4. `scanResultsCache` defines the usage of the OSCake scan-results-cache.
 If `enabled`, the `directory` determines where the cache can be stored/found
-6. `packageRestrictions` - if `enabled` the output is restricted to the packages enumerated in `onlyIncludePackages`.
+5. `packageRestrictions` - if `enabled` the output is restricted to the packages enumerated in `onlyIncludePackages`.
 This list contains the package names in IVY-format: e.g.: "Maven:org.yaml:snakeyaml:1.28".
 This configuration works independently from the commandline parameter `dependency-granularity` (this option will be overruled!).
-7. `packageInclusions` contains a list of packages (`forceIncludePackages`).
+6. `packageInclusions` contains a list of packages (`forceIncludePackages`).
 These Packages are integrated into the ouput also if the `dependency-granularity` excludes them.
 Only works in conjunction with the command line option `dependency-granularity`.
-8. `includeIssues` specifies, if log messages (INFO, WARN, ERROR) are included in the oscc-file.
+7. `includeIssues` specifies, if log messages (INFO, WARN, ERROR) are included in the oscc-file.
 The messages are assigned to different levels: Root, Package, Default-Scope and Dir-Scope.
 The `level` defines the granularity of the messages: 0..ERROR, 1..WARN+ERROR, 2..WARN+ERROR+INFO.
-9. `includeJsonPathInLogfile4ErrorsAndWarnings` - when set, WARN- and ERROR-messages have a suffix representing a JsonPath in order to locate the issue in the oscc file more easily .
+8. `includeJsonPathInLogfile4ErrorsAndWarnings` - when set, WARN- and ERROR-messages have a suffix representing a JsonPath in order to locate the issue in the oscc file more easily .

+## Configuration of the OSCake-Curator

+A detailed description can be found [here](./curations.md#configuration-in-ortconf).

-## Configuration of the "ScanCode"-Scanner in ort.conf
+## Configuration of the ORT-Scanner

 ### ScanCode-Commandline options
 The commandline contains options for the scanner which can be found [here](https://scancode-toolkit.readthedocs.io/en/latest/cli-reference/basic-options.html)